Technical Details (flowlog.c)

 I/O and streams

-Flowlog uses process-local FILE* streams and implements the ISO stream predicates directly.
+Flowlog uses process-local FILE* streams and implements the ISO stream predicates directly (SECTION 08 and SUBSECTION 17.5).

 REPL note: